New Roger Stone Russia Collusion Info May Have Paul Manafort Link — Mystery Ukrainian Met With Stone: Report

 “Everything we know about the Trump campaign suggests that the chances Paul Manafort (who had such a long history with the Ukrainians) was never told that a Ukrainian was offering the Trump campaign Hillary dirt are zero,” Abramson wrote on his Twitter account Sunday.
 “The two events investigators will be tying together are the Stone-Caputo-Ukraine ‘clandestine-Hillary-dirt-meeting conspiracy’ and Manafort (whose right-hand man was Caputo pal Gates) offering an oligarch he met via Ukraine work ‘private campaign briefings just weeks later.”

 That Russian oligarch was steel and aluminum manufacturing tycoon Oleg Deripaska, according to a Post report.
-No evidence has yet been made public to show that Manafort actually provided the “briefings” to Derpiska.
+No evidence has yet been made public to show that Manafort actually provided the “briefings” to Deripaska.

 The “Gates” mentioned by Abramson is longtime Manafort business partner Rick Gates, who was also a top Trump campaign aide and who was indicted last year alongside Manafort.
 But unlike Manafort, Gates has already accepted a plea deal and is now providing information to Mueller, as The Inquisitr reported in March.